 There needs to be a much greater emphasis on diagnosing skill deficiencies early in the process in order to have enough time to augment them, continues Michael.

-When I asked Michael about GED exam statistics related to the GED test, he shares the Aztec statistics for High School Equivalency Preparation:
+When I asked Michael about GED exam statistics related to the GED test, he shared the Aztec statistics for High School Equivalency Preparation:

 - Approximately 20,000 Student Accounts were Created

-- Approximately 200,000 Tests were issued (This Includes: Aztec’s Subject Level Practice Tests & Aztec’s Unit Level Pre & Post Tests)
+- Approximately 200,000 Tests were issued (This Includes: Aztec Subject Level Practice Tests & Aztec Unit Level Pre & Post Tests)

-- Last month, our High School Equivalency Prep system has been accessed from over 3,600 unique locations
+- Last month, our High School Equivalency Prep system was accessed from over 3,600 unique locations

 A Sense Of Accomplishment